Quantum Secret Sharing Scheme on Hypercyclic Quantum Structures: Related works

 In other words, if the participants in the authorization set receive enough information vectors from $V_I$ such that these vectors intersect with those of $V_D$ and just happen to get the key $V_I\bigcap V_D$.

-Since both the shares described in \cite{ref50} and secret key are on the publicly known line segment $V_D$, \cite{ref45} simplifies the points in the $m$-dimensional affine space that serve as shares into parameters by extracting the ideas from \cite{ref50}.
+Since both the shares and secret key described in \cite{ref25} are on the publicly known line segment $V_D$, \cite{ref23} simplifies the points in $AG(m, F_p)$ that serve as shares into parameters by extracting the ideas from \cite{ref25}.
 The specific description is given below.
-Assume that all $K_{i,j}$ and $K_0$ are public, where $K_{ij}\in V_I$, and $K_0\in V_I$.
-Also, let $L_{ij}$ be a line that contains $K_{ij}$ and is parallel to $V_D$, and $\varepsilon$ be the direction vector of $L_{i,j}$ and $V_D$.
+Assume that all $K_{i,j}$ and $K_0$ are public, where $K_{i,j}\in V_I$, and $K_0\in V_I$.
+Also, let $L_{i,j}$ be a line that contains $K_{i,j}$, be parallel to $V_D$, and $\varepsilon$ be the direction vector of $L_{i,j}$ and $V_D$.
 Let

 Let $A$ be a $1\times n$ matrix over $F_p$ that satisfies $A\cdot \varepsilon=1$, and let $\Pi$ be the solution space of $AX=k$, where $k\in F_p$ is the secret key (when different values are taken, the corresponding $\Pi$ is also different).
-After the straight lines $V_D$ and $L_{ij}$ intersect the plane $\Pi$ respectively, we can obtain
+After the straight lines $V_D$ and $L_{i,j}$ intersect the plane $\Pi$, respectively, we can obtain

-By left-multiplying both sides of (2) and (3) by matrix $A$ respectively, we have
+By left-multiplying both sides of (2) and (3) by matrix $A$, respectively, we have

 for all $i,j$.